sylvesterkaczmarek/sylvesterkaczmarek/README.md

 ## Focus areas

+- safe, secure AI and autonomous systems
+- AI alignment, robustness, and runtime assurance
-- onboard intelligence for spacecraft
+- onboard and edge intelligence for spacecraft and remote systems
+- neuromorphic computing and adaptive learning
-- edge AI for remote sensing and ISR
+- robotics and physical-world autonomy
 - model compression, quantization, and deployment
-- space cybersecurity and secure autonomy
-- neuromorphic methods, hardware-in-the-loop evaluation
-- verification, validation, and runtime assurance

-Based in London.
+Based in the UK.

 ## Links